 ['4 Stars',1],['3 Stars',5],['2 Stars',1],['1 Star',1],['Bomb',0]

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Wood Hood:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for 2 - Wood Hood:

 Inside/Out 5.9+ 5c 17 VI 17 E1 5a